JinhaoZou/BiMR/README.md

     -  Example: `Sim_all(causal = "uni", method = "all")`

 ## Examples for using current method to estimate the causal effect of your interested observational individual data
-The sample data is saved in data
+The sample data is saved in folder data/